kragen/derctuo/migrating-app-snapshots.md

 runtimes are likely to support the kinds of isolation and snapshotting that would be useful for this kind of thing, as well as often being more manageable than entire Linux installations.

+Docker of course is commonly used for running single (server) applications in an isolated environment, and it extensively uses copy-on-write to keep its disk space usage somewhat manageable.
+A typical Docker image using Alpine Linux might be 700 MB.
+(I thought it was a lot smaller, but the ones I have here are that big.)
+It would be interesting to try replicating Docker instances around.